 Children perform slightly worse in math if their mother used antidepressants while pregnant

-Diet and lifestyle 23. nov 2021 2 min Senior Researcher Julie Werenberg Dreier Written by Kristian Sjøgren
+Health and Wellness 23. nov 2021 2 min Senior Researcher Julie Werenberg Dreier Written by Kristian Sjøgren

 New research shows that children in Denmark whose mothers used antidepressants during pregnancy have lower standardised math test scores.
 However, their scores in Danish language tests are similar to those of other children.